Category: book review

 iRead Book Tours

-You can enter to win a signed copy of The Reasons I Pray here.
+Enter to win a signed copy (US only) here.

 About the Author

-You can connect with her on her website, Instagram and Goodreads.
+You can connect with her on her website, X, Facebook, Instagram and Goodreads.

 Disclosure: I did not receive compensation for this post.
 All opinions expressed are my own.